Vizonex/Cython-__cnew__-hook/Readme.md

 I have a fork of the Current Cython Codespace if this plan goes poorly and I should be able to find a way to add it to the compiler itself if all else fails.

+## Other Feautures
+- The Entire Source code is UnLicensed and you are as free as a bird to use it however you want in fact I encourage you to either help improve this hooking library or to try implementing your own or borrowing the source code in the C File.

+## Important Notes
+- Remeber to use `__cnew__` for accessing & manipulating namespace dicitionaries & base tuples approperately and to use `__cinit__` for initializing other keyword arguments. this way Cython's Rules on how `__cinit__` is to be used remains obyed.
+- __NewType__ is meant to serve as a hook to a current barrier in Cython's codespace.
+- __NewType__ Plans to be the future and we hope that everybody takes intrest in using it until Cython brings about support for it's own version of `__cnew__` after that this library plans to serve as backwards compatability.
+- If Attrs could spark the invention of the python dataclass library we can do something simillar.

 ## My Motives
 - [This video](https://www.youtube.com/watch?v=QV4uHSpl-Do) where I present why I am doing all of this and what it's purpose will end up being for.